Kunstmaan/KunstmaanBundlesCMS/docs/CreatingAnAdminList.md

     }
 ```

-But as the picture field has a toString method that just returns the id of the relevant record in the media table
+As the picture field has a toString method that just returns the id of the relevant record in the media table
 this will display a number instead of the actual image, which is not what we want.
 So let's fix that.
-First add
+First we'll
 a template file to display the column.
-So first create a new folder (we like a consistent naming scheme, so we'll
+So create a new folder (we like a consistent naming scheme, so we'll
-add these custom column templates in AdminList/<Entity>/<column>.twig.html) :
+add these custom column templates in `AdminList/entity-name/column-name.twig.html`) :

 ```
 mkdir -p src/Sandbox/WebsiteBundle/Resources/views/AdminList/Employee